-Leap and the net will appear.
-Or so says that old Zen saying.
+Leap and the net will appear, or so says that old Zen saying.
 Unfortunately, it is not always that easy.
-As a business owner, there are a lot of things that you just cannot put at stake.
-Accumulating more wealth at the expense of placing your business and your other assets in peril is one of them.
-So what do you need to do with these risks?
-And how can you initiate satisfactory returns at a level that goes well with the risk tolerance of your enterprise?
-These are just some of the things you need to understand before jumping into investments.Risks and Returns
+As Chief Financial Officers (CFOs), there are a lot of things you just can’t put at stake.
+Accumulating more wealth at the expense of placing the business and your other assets in peril is one of them.
+So what should you do with these risks?
+How can you initiate satisfactory returns at a level that goes well with the risk tolerance of your enterprise?
+These are just some of the things you need to understand before jumping into investments.

 Expecting a significant growth in your investment in spite of the likelihood of declining stock market values is a classic example of a risk.
-If you would examine it closely, you will realise that risks are an inevitable part of investments.
+If you examine it closely, you will realize that risks are an inevitable part of investments.
 This is especially the case since high potential returns inadvertently go with high risks.

 For example, you might opt to put half of your investments on money market funds and the other half on stocks.
-The process of splitting your investments keep the blow from being too harsh in case your investments get caught in a drop in stock market values or a worsening economic problem.
+The process of splitting your investments keeps the blow from being too harsh in case your investments get caught in a drop in stock market values or a worsening economic problem.

 Note that while diversification does not shield you from loss, it significantly mitigates risks while increasing your chances for gaining potential returns.

-Discovering what you can about investments and using that knowledge to make profitable business decisions will help you and your business to thrive financially.
+Discovering what you can about business risks and returns and using that knowledge to make profitable business decisions will help you and your business to thrive financially.